k1W1M4ng0/tgm-dezsys-gk861-gRPC/README.md

 # SYT Dezentrale Systeme GK861 gRPC

+## Questions

+### What is gRPC and why does it work accross languages and platforms?

+gRPC is a RPC framework that supports many languages.
+It uses Protocol Buffers (.proto files) to specify the RPC format, and uses the protoc compiler to support different languages and platforms.

+### Describe the RPC life cycle starting with the RPC client?

+The client has a stub that implements the same functions as the server, and the client can just call this function.
+Their implementations wrap the parameters into a protobuf message, and send it to the server, which handles this protobuf message and replies with another protobuf msg.

+### Describe the workflow of Protocol Buffers?

+First, you write a .proto file with the specifications, then you execute `protoc` and it creates code in your specified language.
+Now you can use the code in your projects.

+### What are the benefits of using protocol buffers?

+It is very portable, and also backwards compatible.

+### When is the use of protocol not recommended?

+I think the question meant is "When is the use of Protocol Buffers not recommended?".
+If a human readable format is desired, one should use JSON instead.

+### List 3 different data types that can be used with protocol buffers?

+- string
+- int32
+- double

 ## Hello World with gRPC

 For the first basic task, I decided to implement a hello world program in C++.